-145. AUASB technical staff prepare formal Project Plans for all substantive projects, such as the development of AUASB Standards, AUASB Guidance Statements and other significant AUASB issued publications and guidance materials.
-Project Plans are developed using the standard AUASB Project Plan Template.
+- 151. AUASB technical staff prepare formal Project Plans for all major projects, such as the development of new AUASB Standards (as well as subsequent comprehensive revisions of such standards), new AUASB Guidance Statements (and subsequent comprehensive revisions of such Guidance Statements), and other significant AUASB issued publications and guidance materials.
+Project Plans are developed using the standard AUASB Project Plan Template. - 152.
+The Project Plan identifies, for example: - the objective(s) and scope of the project; - the underlying issues to be addressed by the project (and issues excluded from the scope); - justification for the project, including: - evidence that there is a problem to address; - o activities undertaken by technical staff to understand the problem; - an indication of how pervasive the problem is; - the stakeholder groups impacted; - whether the project is likely to effectively address the underlying issue(s) and how achievement of project objectives would serve the public interest; - the costs and benefits of the anticipated output of the proposed project; and - consideration of whether the AUASB is the appropriate body to respond to the issue or whether other parties in the financial ecosystem, such as the professional accounting bodies and/or regulators (such as APRA and ASIC), are in a better position to respond, or should share responsibility, especially given the scarcity of AUASB resources; - planning and communication issues related to the project; - opportunities to collaborate with the NZAuASB and other national standard setters; - potential need for appointment of a PAG to provide input; - estimated staff hours and timing for achievement of specific project milestones; - nature, timing and extent of input to be obtained from Australian stakeholders; and - the desired project output (for example, a standard or some form of guidance).

-- 146. The Project Plan identifies, for example: - the objective(s) and scope of the project; - the underlying issues to be addressed by the project (and issues excluded from the scope); - justification for the project, including: - o evidence that there is a problem to address; - o activities undertaken by technical staff to understand the problem; - o an indication of how pervasive the problem is; - o the stakeholder groups impacted; - o whether the project is likely to effectively address the underlying issue(s) and how achievement of project objectives would serve the public interest; - o the costs and benefits of the anticipated output of the proposed project; and - consideration of whether the AUASB is the appropriate body to respond to the issue or whether other parties in the financial ecosystem, such as the professional accounting bodies and/or regulators (such as APRA and ASIC), are in a better position to respond, or should share responsibility, especially given the scarcity of AUASB resources; - planning and communication issues related to the project; - opportunities to collaborate with the NZAuASB and other national standard setters; - potential need for appointment of a PAG to provide input; - estimated staff hours and timing for achievement of specific project milestones; - nature, timing and extent of input to be obtained from Australian stakeholders; and - the desired project output (for example, a standard or some form of guidance). - 147.
-All Project Plans must be approved by the AUASB Technical Director, AUASB Chair and the AUASB. - 148.
-Depending on whether specialised knowledge is required for the project, or the complexity of the project, the AUASB considers whether a PAG needs to be formed.
+- 153. All Project Plans must be approved by the AUASB Technical Director, AUASB Chair and the AUASB. - 154.
+Depending on whether specialised knowledge is required for the project, or the complexity of the project, the AUASB considers whether a PAG56 needs to be formed.
 PAG members will be consulted on the issues underlying the project and will assist the technical staff project manager in developing the project output.
 These volunteers are recruited by technical staff, typically with the assistance of AUASB members.